Up & Coming

 Sam McCormick

 Sam McCormick is the General Manager at Assabet Co-op Market in Maynard, MA.
 They were born and raised in Philadelphia and have worn many different hats over the years.
 In addition to the years managing Mariposa Food Co-op in West Philly, they have spent time in co-op education, green construction, and business management and consulting in a variety of sectors.
 They are passionate about food sovereignty, anti-racism, and social equity work, and have tried to center these values in all of their pursuits.
 Sam is thrilled to be back working in the co-op sector and relocated to Massachusetts with their partner three years ago for this work.
 Sam brought their wealth of experience in co-op management and green construction to the challenge of securing a site and opening Assabet’s store.
 Now the work of guiding and supporting a thriving open store is here!
-Sam believes that community support is vital for a thriving consumer-owned co-op and strives to continue embedding this in the operations of the open store.
+Sam believes that community support is vital for a successful consumer-owned co-op and strives to continue embedding this in the operations of the open store.

 Speaker